 All of our camping trips include the water taxi from Seward to Aialik Bay (or Northwestern Fjord) and back, offering a great opportunity for wildlife viewing.
 You’ll camp each night on rocky beaches and paddle to the highlights of the area each day.
 If you’re looking for an adventurous way to explore rugged fjord country, choose a multi-day camping trip!

 For a multi-day trip with a few more creature comforts than a camping trip, consider a Mothership Trip.
 You’ll sleep aboard the boat, so you have a warm, dry home base for your paddling adventures.
 The Mothership also provides more flexibility, so you can do several shorter paddles each day to hit the highlights, rather than kayaking from one camping destination to the next.
-One of our Mothership captains, Mike and John, will team up with your kayak guide to teach you about your surroundings, provide delicious meals, and customize the trip to your group’s adventure goals.
+Our Mothership captain, Brent, will team up with your kayak guide to teach you about your surroundings, provide delicious meals, and customize the trip to your group’s adventure goals.
 For trips of 5+ days, we’ll explore both Aialik Bay and Northwestern Fjord, another bay to the west and deeper in the park.

 Logistics and Information